pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 $$p(\mathbf{x_{i}}^{T}.....\mathbf{x_{q}}^{T} | \text{Ksi}, \Psi, \tau, \Lambda) \sim Normal(\tau + \Lambda\cdot \text{Ksi}, \Psi) $$

-We're making an argument that the multivariate observations $\mathbf{x}$ from each individual $q$ can be considered conditionally exchangeable and in this way represented via Bayesian conditionalisation via De Finetti's theorem.
+We're making an argument that the multivariate observations $\mathbf{x}$ from each individual $q$ can be considered conditionally exchangeable and in this way represented through Bayesian conditionalisation via De Finetti's theorem.
 This is the Bayesian approach to the estimation of CFA and SEM models.
 We're seeking a conditionalisation structure that can retrodict the observed data based on latent constructs and hypothetical relationships among the constructs and the observed data points.
 We will show how to build these structures into our model below

 ```{code-cell} ipython3
 # Set up coordinates for appropriate indexing of latent factors